Disclosures: Kevin R Krull, PhD Nothing to disclose. Marilyn Augustyn, MD Nothing to disclose. Mary M Torchia, MD Employee of UpToDate, Inc.

 Learning disabilities and depression are more common in children with the inattentive and combined subtypes of ADHD [37,38].
 Children with ADHD and comorbid mood disorder may have family members with a history of major depressive disorder .
 During adolescence, they are at increased risk for attempting suicide [40-42].
-(See "Specific learning disabilities in children: Clinical features", section on 'Comorbidities' and "Unipolar depression in children and adolescents: Epidemiology, clinical features, assessment, and diagnosis", section on 'Epidemiology' and "Suicidal behavior in children and adolescents: Epidemiology and risk factors", section on 'Psychiatric disorder'.)
+(See "Specific learning disabilities in children: Clinical features", section on 'Comorbidities' and "Pediatric unipolar depression: Epidemiology, clinical features, assessment, and diagnosis", section on 'Epidemiology' and "Suicidal behavior in children and adolescents: Epidemiology and risk factors", section on 'Psychiatric disorder'.)

 Adolescents with newly diagnosed ADHD should be assessed for substance abuse .
 Those with signs and symptoms of substance abuse should undergo evaluation and treatment for addiction before treatment for ADHD with medications (if possible) .
 (See "Attention deficit hyperactivity disorder in children and adolescents: Treatment with medications", section on 'Prerequisites'.)